Homemade Georgian Khinkali

 Step 18:

-Form all khinkali in this way.
+Shape all the khinkali this way.

 Step 19:

-Be prepared for the fact that you may need more or less flour than indicated in the recipe.
-Focus not on the amount of flour, but on the desired consistency of the dough.
-To avoid mistakes, read about flour and its properties!
+- Be prepared to need more or less flour than the recipe calls for.
+Go by the consistency of the dough rather than the exact amount of flour.
+To avoid mistakes, read up on flour and its properties!

 Caloric content of the products possible in the composition of the dish